 CMS will look to existing best practices to check that Part D sponsors' use of prior authorization, step therapy, and quantity limits is consistent with such practices.
 CMS will look to current industry standards as well as appropriate guidelines that might be found from expert organizations and to the use of such standards in existing drug sponsors that are widely used by seniors and people with disabilities.
 CMS will ensure that sponsors' use of such tools is consistent with best practices.
 CMS will also compare formularies among the applicants to analyze the comparative use of practices such as prior authorization, step therapy, and quantity limits.
-Part D sponsors should be consistent with the FDA approved label when applying prior authorization to assess beneficiaries' eligibility for coverage.
 In cases where a sponsor may fall outside of best practices, the sponsor will be asked to provide a reasonable justification for its practices.